iRedSt4R/RedSt4R_Engine/README.md

 # Future Plans
 - Implement Saving/Loading Scenes
 - Implement Animation System
-- Abstracting Renderer to be able to use multiply graphics API like OpenGl or Vulkan
+- Abstracting Renderer to be able to use multiple graphics API like OpenGl and Vulkan
 - Add IBL, SSAO and more "PBR stuff"
 - Add Deffered Rendering
 - Implement Culling Systems like Frustrum Culling to increase performance